 An eVisa to India is required for most international travelers.
 You will need to apply online for the eVisa prior to your arrival in India.
 Luckily, it is a fairly easy process.
 I applied through ivisa.com.
 This is slightly more expensive (by about $30) due to processing fees but is completely stress free and worth it.

 I tried to do it through the government site first but it was a bit complicated and they wanted so many details.
 To apply online, you will need to upload a picture of your passport and a passport sized photo.
-I just took a photo of myself against a white wall and cropped it to the right size which worked just fine.
+I just took a photo of myself against a white wall and cropped it to the right size.
+This worked just fine.

-Be sure to apply about 7-10 days prior to your arrival in India as the processing time could take a few days!
+Be sure to apply about 7-10 days prior to your arrival in India.
+The processing time could take a few days!

 LIKE THIS POST?
 SAVE TO PINTEREST TO READ LATER ↓